The Saddle Point Problem of Polynomials: Solving optimization problems

 \begin{theorem} Assume that \reff{minF(x*y):y:Y} has a maximizer and Condition~\ref{cond:F(x*):y} holds.
 If each maximizer of \reff{minF(x*y):y:Y} is an isolated critical point, then, for all $k$ big enough, \reff{max:F(x*y):las} has a maximizer and each of them must satisfy \reff{flat:F(x*y):Y}. \end{theorem}

-The proof of Theorem~\ref{thm:max:F(x*y)} is given in Section~\ref{sc:proof}.
+The proof of Theorem~\ref{thm:max:F(x*y)} will be given in Section~\ref{sc:proof}.
 Similarly, when $F,g,h$ are generic, each maximizer of \reff{minF(x*y):y:Y} is an isolated critical point of \reff{minF(x*y):y:Y}.